 Ellie is currently at Tom Ford assisting the Menswear team across all departments developing a clear insight into Luxury fashion.
 Since graduating Ellie worked as Knitwear Designer for Liam Hodges (AW17-AW19) and as Studio and Production Manager for Studio ALCH/ Mini Swoosh (SS19-AW19).
 She has previously worked for Supreme, Devon Halfnight Leflufy (in Antwerp) and J.W.
 Anderson.

-Her work has been published online by the the New York Times, Dazed Digital, Susie Bubble, The Guardian, Urban Outfitters Europe blog, HungerTV and As You Are magazine and in print by NEO2 magazine, Urban Outfitters Sheet Zine and The Skinny magazine.
+Her work has been published online by the the New York Times, Dazed Digital, Hero, Susie Bubble, The Guardian, The Greatest, Urban Outfitters Europe blog, HungerTV and As You Are magazine and in print by NEO2 magazine, Urban Outfitters Sheet Zine and The Skinny magazine.